taoxu2016/iCellR/README.md

 We provide three functions to run the clustering method of your choice:

 ### 1- iclust (** recommended):
 Faster and optimized for iCellR.
-This function takes PCA, UMAP or tSNE as input, however we recommend using the PCA data as in default.
+This function takes PCA, UMAP or tSNE, Destiny (diffusion map), PHATE or KNetL map as input.
 This function is using Louvain algorithm for clustering a graph made using KNN.
 Similar to PhenoGraph (Levine et al., Cell, 2015) however instead of Jaccard similarity values we use distance (euclidean by default) values for the weights.

 ##### 2- run.phenograph:
 R implementation of the PhenoGraph algorithm.
 [Rphenograph](https://github.com/JinmiaoChenLab/Rphenograph) wrapper (Levine et al., Cell, 2015).